Updated: August 10, 2022

-- Use your school gym or fitness center than paying for similar services elsewhere.
+- Use your school gym or fitness center rather than pay for similar services elsewhere.

-- To avoid impulse purchases, stop dwelling in online shopping sites unless you already know what you need.
+- To avoid impulse purchases, stop dwelling on online shopping sites unless you already know what you need.

 - Don’t follow brands on Facebook.
 If you can see their posts, you’re vulnerable to their ads and other promos.